Skip to main content

 Eligible Visa Holders

-Eligible visa holders are not eligible for Title IV federal and state financial aid, however, they may be eligible to apply and be considered for University of Utah institutional scholarships.
+Eligible visa holders may or may not be eligible to apply for Title IV federal and state financial aid, as eligibility varies by status.
+Click here to check your eligibility requirements.
+FAFSA submission is required to be eligible for University of Utah institutional scholarships.
 Many students apply for private loans to cover their cost of attendance.

 • Students with DACA or undocumented status are not eligible for Title IV federal and state financial aid, however, they may be eligible to apply for University of Utah institutional scholarships.
 Many students apply for private loans to cover their cost of attendance.